Clare Hall, Cambridge: Buildings

 The architect Ralph Erskine was appointed to design the buildings for Clare Hall, which were to include common rooms, offices and dining facilities, a house for the President, and twenty apartments for visiting fellows.
 A neighbouring house, Elmside in Grange Road, provided rooms for the relatively small number of graduate students.

 Sir Eric Ashby, then Master of Clare College and Vice-Chancellor of the University, formally opened Clare Hall in September 1969.
 Brian Pippard, the first President of Clare Hall, had already moved into the President's house with his family; twelve research students were living on the college site in Elmside and a number of visiting fellows with their families were living in the newly built college apartments.

 Among the early visiting fellows was Ivar Giaever, who was awarded a Nobel Prize for Physics in 1973.
 Joseph Brodsky, a visiting fellow and poet in residence at Clare Hall in 1977, was awarded the Nobel Prize for Literature in 1987.
 William Nordhaus, a visiting fellow in 1970, was awarded the Nobel Prize for Economics in 2018.

-Other facilities in the college grounds include a sports complex with a multi-gym and swimming pool and an adjacent tennis court.
-It also has a dining room which is used for Formal Hall.
+Other facilities on the college grounds include a sports complex with a multi-gym, swimming pool and tennis court.
+It also has a dining room which is used for formal halls.
 The university athletics track is a short run from the main college buildings.